deependdreams/2026-design-on-purpose-workshop/_essay/03-examples.md

 ## Examples and Touchstones

-**You don't need to understand the technical details**—just copy what works and replace the content.
 Below is a growing list of both example exhibits and repositiories as well as tools.
+The resource list is curated to inspire and support further data design work.
 Whether on the linked pages or other websites, physical spaces interfaces, or experiences I invite you to note when a feature or discovery tool resonates (or not!)
 For further prompts see below guidance.
 During the workshop we'll have time to share our noticings on these spaces and features as well as think through what data structures might enable them.

 ### Guidance